 Not only does vetiver guard against pests, but it also protects us from threats too small to see.
-An oil with strong antioxidant properties, it fights the effects of toxins and free radicals in the body and guards against cell damage.

 A study in 2015 found that these antioxidant effects meant that vetiver was even able to lessen the toxic effects of cisplatin, a chemotherapy drug, and prevent harm caused to cells and DNA.

 Vetiver could also be beneficial for reducing signs of ageing on the skin, as antioxidants lend themselves well to promoting a healthier and more youthful appearance.

 Prized for perfumery and renowned for its calming energies, the earthy yet spicy notes of vetiver lend themselves well to any household that desires an air of luxury.